Why a toner is an important part of your skin care routine

 Maintains the pH balance of the skin

 The size of pores depends on your genes, skin type and age.
 While you can’t entirely change the size of your pores, you can surely diminish their appearance to an extent.
-Toners pack a serious punch when it comes to multitasking as they not only tighten pores but also cleanse them of hard-to-reach dirt and ensure that there’s no room for bacteria or excess oil to settle into the skin.
+Face toners pack a serious punch when it comes to multitasking as they not only tighten pores but also cleanse them of hard-to-reach dirt and ensure that there’s no room for bacteria or excess oil to settle into the skin.

 Excessively large pores are a breeding ground for bacteria and acne.
 Toners help reduce oil buildup from the skin thereby ensuring your skin is secure from future breakouts.
-While you do rely on a toner to maintain the health of your skin, make sure you use alcohol-free toners only as alcohol-based toners can hamper the skin by causing irritation.
+While you do rely on a face toner to maintain the health of your skin, make sure you use alcohol-free toners only as alcohol-based toners can hamper the skin by causing irritation.
 In oily skin, alcohol-based toners tend to dry out the skin thereby causing your oil glands to go into an overdrive leading to acne.

 Induces skin hydration

 Remember that no matter what your skin type is, skin hydration is crucial to maintain the sanctity of your skin.
 Sure, cleansing might aid in removing impurities from your skin but this process also causes a certain amount of moisture to escape from your skin.
-This is when you can give the hydration process a go by applying a toner as it binds moisture to the skin while also maintaining the skin elasticity.
+This is when you can give the hydration process a go by applying a face toner as it binds moisture to the skin while also maintaining the skin elasticity.